gkato/hyperfeed/README.md

 As a gift for you this hash is [Methodized](https://github.com/lfcipriani/methodize), in other words, you can read the hash attributes as object methods.

-*Note: currently supports only RSS feeds type (someone wants to code a Atom support???) and we let you to use feeds thats has more than W3C attributes on the content.
+*Note: currently supports only RSS feeds type (someone wants to code an Atom support???) and we let you to use feeds thats has more than W3C attributes on the content.

 ## Installation